ipfabric/docs/docs/Getting_Started/Overview/index.md

 show vlan brief
 ```

-In the beginning, IP Fabric fingerprints the device using the "show version" command (or equivalent) to identify a vendor and a system version.
-A "terminal length" command is optional but highly recommended, as it greatly improves the speed of the device interaction, reduces the load on the network and the device, and improves collection precision.
+In the beginning, IP Fabric fingerprints the device using the `show version` command (or equivalent) to identify a vendor and a system version.
+A `terminal length` command is optional but highly recommended, as it greatly improves the speed of the device interaction, reduces the load on the network and the device, and improves collection precision.

 #### Additional Device Access